· ·

 Prepare the Filling

 Meanwhile, prepare the filling.
-In a large skillet, brown the hamburger and sausage.
+In a large skillet, brown the ground beef and Italian sausage.
 Drain off any excess grease.

 Assemble the Ravioli